-Preparing for the 2023 deprecation of third party cookies (3PC) requires solving for multiple use cases for buyers.
+Preparing for the deprecation of third-party cookies requires solving multiple use cases for buyers.
 Our Prepper Playbook for Advertisers can help you break down preparation into digestible goals.

-Why it matters — According to a joint study by TripleLift and AdAge only 69% of marketers have implemented solutions that solve for privacy and identity -- in part, this is due to a lack of knowledge of which solutions exist and are applicable to their use cases.
-With 2023 closing in on us there’s an urgent need for buyers to start laying the groundwork and doing discovery on solutions that fit their media execution needs.
-The Prepper Playbook for Advertisers provides some general guidelines and battlecards to kickstart the conversation.
+Why it matters — According to a joint study by TripleLift and AdAge, only 69% of marketers have implemented solutions that solve for privacy and identity.
+This is partly due to a lack of knowledge of which solutions exist and apply to their use cases.
+With 2024 approaching, buyers must start laying the groundwork and discover solutions that fit their media execution needs.
+The Prepper Playbook for Advertisers provides some general guidelines and battle cards to kickstart the conversation.

-But this may seem like an enormous task given many solutions are still mid-development as the industry coalesces to test out and understand what will be viable from a technical and regulatory perspective.
-With the mystery and confusion out there buyers are in need of actionable guidelines that help clear a path forward.
+While this may seem like an enormous task, many solutions are still in mid-development as the industry coalesces to test out and understand what will be viable from a technical and regulatory perspective.
+With the mystery and confusion out there, buyers need actionable guidelines that help clear a path forward.

 We developed the Prepper Playbook for Advertisers to provide such guidelines to advertisers and agencies.
-Below are some highlights from our Prepper Playbook, starting with thinking about the challenges buyers will face when it comes to media execution and campaign management and ending with some forward-looking guidance.
+Below are some highlights from our Prepper Playbook.
+It starts with buyer challenges regarding media execution and campaign management and ends with some forward-looking guidance.

-With the end of third-party cookies (3PC) media planning will become fragmented and browser-focused, which means a huge shift from how buyers might normally plan campaigns.
+With the end of third-party cookies, media planning will become fragmented and browser-focused.
+This means a massive shift from how buyers might typically plan campaigns.

 Not to mention…

-- Retargeting may not be as successful as shifting budget to prospecting campaigns or other upper/mid-funnel tactics
+- Retargeting may not be as successful as shifting the budget to prospecting campaigns or other upper/mid-funnel tactics.

-We know that measurement will be impacted in a post-3PC world, likely with cross-domain measurement becoming limited to what browsers provide.
-Measurement will likely be limited in scope compared to what 3PC allows, resulting in more siloed measurement.
-Think: site-by-site, id-by-id, contextual segment-by-contextual segment, etc. During this time, it’s important for buyers to investigate their current metrics and measurement strategy and understand the likely limitations the future holds.
+We know measurement will be impacted in a post-third-party cookies world.
+Likely with cross-domain measurement becoming limited to what browsers provide.
+Measurement will likely be limited in scope compared to what third-party cookies allow, resulting in more siloed measurement.
+Think: site-by-site, id-by-id, contextual segment-by-contextual segment, etc. During this time, buyers must investigate their current metrics and measurement strategy.
+This will help them understand the likely limitations the future holds.